 “Preferred, but not Required”

-Second, take the time to really think about which characteristics or criteria on your list are more like “icing on the cake.”
-List all these on your “preferred” section.
-Perhaps you would be really excited to have an egg donor with athletic abilities or outstanding academic achievements, but after thinking about it more, you realize that these things can be nurtured based on the way that you raise your child and the profound influence you have on them throughout their lives.
+Second, take the time to think about which characteristics or criteria on your list are more like “icing on the cake.”
+List all these in your “preferred” section.
+Perhaps you would be excited to have an egg donor with athletic abilities or outstanding academic achievements, but after thinking about it more, you realize that these things can be nurtured based on the way that you raise your child and the profound influence you have on them throughout their lives.
 Of course, these are just examples.
 Consider which items on your list you feel would be nice to have, but are not necessarily deal-breakers.

 Ultimately, this list will be useful as you are browsing through egg donor profiles and discussing the possibilities with your partner, case manager, or anyone else who is a part of the journey with you.

 Next, take advantage of the resources that are available to you.
 Namely, the egg donor agency that you are working with.
 At Donor Nexus, our team is always available to assist intended parent(s) as they are navigating through the process of choosing an egg donor.
 After you save your favorite egg donor profiles in our online database, your case manager will be happy to review profiles with you and assist you in requesting additional information.
 For instance, we can reach out to the egg donor to request more photos or videos to give you more insight into her personality.
-Additionally, Donor Nexus offers in-person or Skype meetings for intended parent(s) to get to know the egg donor prior to confirming the match, as long as the egg donor agrees to the meeting.
+Additionally, Donor Nexus offers in-person or Zoom meetings for the intended parent(s) to get to know the egg donor before confirming the match, as long as the egg donor agrees to the meeting.
 To facilitate the meeting, we will collect a non-refundable $500, which will be put towards our cycle fees if the intended parents move forward with our agency.